mpc-qt/mpc-qt/README.md

 A clone of Media Player Classic reimplimented in Qt.

 [Media Player Classic Home Cinema] is considered by many to be the quintessential media player for the Windows desktop.
-To encourage migration away from the Windows desktop, mpc-qt intends to reproduce most of the interface and functionality of mpc-hc while using [libmpv] to play video instead of DirectShow.
+I would like mpc-qt to reproduce most of the interface and functionality of mpc-hc while using [libmpv] to play video instead of DirectShow.

-That's said, you're probably better off using [bomi] or [baka] because they are far more mature.
-And I don't feel like I can faithfully invest the required time for a ambitious project like this.

 ## What works

 Nothing.
-It's just a mock-up.
-Feel free to fork.
+It's just a mock-up right now.
+Feel free to fork or do whatever you want with it.

 [Media Player Classic Home Cinema]:https://mpc-hc.org/
 [libmpv]:https://github.com/mpv-player/mpv